 CRAZY Snow Weather in Germany!
-Posted by Sten on Feb 8, 2021 in corona virus, Culture, Current Events, Language, vocabulary
+Posted by Sten on Feb 8, 2021 in Culture, Language

 It doesn’t happen often that the Wetter (weather) is the headlining topic in the evening news.
 And yet, it happened this weekend in Germany.
 Suddenly, Germany was hit with a big winter storm.
 It meant real Wintereinbruch (onset of winter) in Germany.
 Starting in my home state of Niedersachsen (Lower Saxony), the Schneesturm (snow storm) swept across the country.
 What happened?
 And what’s a Flockdown?